tbinh94/FoodOrdering-FlavorHaven/README.md

-Để sử dụng Project, chạy file foodordering.sln trong folder foodordering.
-Hình ảnh được lưu trữ trong Resources.
+To use Project, run the foodordering.sln file in the foodordering folder.
+Images are stored in Resources.

-NOTE: Add file ScriptDatabase.sql do em quên zip khi nộp Google Form, chạy file .sql trước khi sử dụng Project ạ.
+NOTE: Add the ScriptDatabase.sql file because I forgot to zip it when submitting Google Form, run the .sql file in SSMS before using Project.